igor-rodrigues-ss/validathon/README.md

     - validation = 'instance of validation'

 - If you want add a custom message when the data validation is valid just pass the string for *valid_msg* (*valid_msg='data is valid'*) parameter in Validation object.

+- When the data is invalid will be raised the default exception.
+All default exception has the name of Validation class with *exc* suffix.
+Example: The default exception from *MinLengthStr* validation is **MinLengthStrExc**.

 ##### Customized Validations